rithikachowta08/python-hangman-game/README.md

 # Hangman
-Simple hangman game with a GUI created using Python tkinter :)
+Simple hangman game with a GUI created using Python tkinter

 Words are stored in a list, hints in a dictionary.
 Guessing a word correctly increases your score by one.
 Wrong guesses have no penalty.
 Pressing the next button will skip to the next word.

-Just clone the repository and run `python hang.py`

 ## Correct guess: